ivallee/tweeter/README.md

 # Tweeter Project

 Tw(eat)er is a simple, single-page Twitter clone.
-This is a student project using AJAX, HTML, CSS, JS/jquery, and MongoDB.
+This is a student project using AJAX, HTML, SASS, JS/jquery, and MongoDB.

 ## Screenshots